YamanNasser/Yamaanco/README.md

 Public Social Media such as Facebook, Google, and Twitter become the primary way to user involvement.
 However, there is still a privacy concern with these public Social Media services.
 Public Social Networks today have more power than any government.
 They can know everything about us, what we like, dislike, our secret conversation, how we feel, what we, and who we talk.

 # What is Yamaanco?
 Yamaanco is a Headless (i.e not connecting directly with a front-end at all) Open Sourced social network Solution.
-It contains the building block of the starting point of the social network project.
+It contains the building block of the starting point of the small social network project.
 It contains the main features that used to facilitate user interaction and collaboration.
 Some of these features include posting, comment on the post, real-time chat session, voting, user profile, and focusing groups.
 Yamaanco has developed with Microsoft modern technology stack, using Asp.net core 5.0.

 # Overview
 The layering of an application's codebase is a widely accepted technique to help reduce complexity and to improve code reusability.
 To achieve a layered architecture, Yamaanco  follows the following layer.